TEALSK12/apcsa-public/curriculum/CA-README.md

 #### Content
 * Students learn advance programming structure, documentation, error handling and debugging, etc.
 * Throughout the course, students are encouraged to collaborate.
-Students are also given opportunities to develop interpersonal skills with Culture Day activities such as [Studebt Research Project/Presentation] (culturedays/culture_day_lesson_b.md) and [Interviewing an IT Professional](culturedays/culture_day_lesson_d.md)
+Students are also given opportunities to develop interpersonal skills with Culture Day activities such as [Student Research Project and Presentation](culturedays/culture_day_lesson_b.md) and [Interviewing an IT Professional](culturedays/culture_day_lesson_d.md)
 * In the open-ended projects, students apply design thinking skills and programming concepts.

 For Computer Science 12 (Mathematics)